wwarfield/configler/README.md

 This is an open project so feel free to report issues, propose new features, or open pull-requests.

+## Sponsor
+If you find this project valuable please use the [sponsor link](buymeacoffee.com/wwarfield) to buy me a coffee while I work on new interesting things.

 ## License
 [see the Apache 2.0 license here](LICENSE)